-The Margarita is a simple cocktail—tequila, fresh lime juice, and orange liqueur—which is delightful when served on the rocks or even up, but which is elevated to mythical and trouble-inducing status when blended into a smooth frozen slush with the help of one of several electric appliances.
-While a regular blender will do the trick, a dedicated Margarita maker will turn out truly restaurant-quality frozen drinks with minimal effort.
+The margarita is a simple cocktail—tequila, fresh lime juice, and orange liqueur—which is delightful when served on the rocks or even up but becomes a fun, vacation-worthy drink when blended into a smooth frozen slush.
+While a regular blender will do the trick, a dedicated margarita maker will turn out truly restaurant-quality frozen drinks with minimal effort.

-Best of all, these machines take the work out of Margarita making: just pour in the ingredients, press go, and salt your glasses while you wait for the blending to reach its crescendo.
-Here are the best Margarita machines available today, whether you're making a drink for yourself or for a large group.
+Best of all, these machines take the work out of margarita making: just pour in the ingredients, press go, and salt your glasses while you wait for the blending to reach its crescendo.
+We researched specific margarita machines and blenders to find those that turn out the smoothest consistency, are made of quality materials, are easy to clean, and have a generous warranty.

 Smooth ice, no large chunks